Glenn444/preclampia-api/README.md

-# This is a machine Learning model that predicts preclampia among pregnat women
+# This is a machine Learning model that predicts preclampia among pregnant women
 ## Required Paramaters include:
 ```
   Age: int